syncfusion-content/windowsforms-docs/WindowsForms/sfcalendar/Getting-Started.md

 ### Selection change event

-The SfCalendar control notifies the date changes through `SelectionChanging` and `SelectionChanged` event.
-You can use `NewValue` and `OldValue` property to get the old and new date in `SelectionChanged` event.
-In `SelectionChanging` event, you can use the `Cancel` property in event argument to avoid the date changes or mentioned date in SfCalendar.
+The SfCalendar control notifies the date changes using the `SelectionChanging` and `SelectionChanged` events.
+You can use the `NewValue` and `OldValue` properties to get the old and new dates in the `SelectionChanged` event.
+In the `SelectionChanging` event, you can use the `Cancel` property in event argument to avoid the date changes or mentioned date in SfCalendar.

 {% tabs %}